hyperledger/aries-rfcs/concepts/0094-cross-domain-messaging/README.md

 The DIDDoc will have a public key entry for each additional Agent message Receiver and each mediator.

-In many cases, the entry for the endpoint agent should be a public DID, as it will likely be operated by an agency (for example, https://agents-r-us.com) rather than by the Recipient entity (for example, a person).
+In many cases, the entry for the endpoint agent should be a public DID, as it will likely be operated by an agency (for example, https://agents-r-us.com) rather than by the Receiver entity (for example, a person).
 By making that a public DID in that case, the agency can rotate its public key(s) for receiving messages in a single operation, rather than having to notify each identity owner and in turn having them update the public key in every pairwise DID that uses that endpoint.

 #### Data Not Exposed